What is File Server? Examples, Types, Features, Benefits & Working

 • Increase network bandwidth while reading and writing files to and from the file server by all clients.

-• If file server gets halt then all files are lost until it can be recovered from back up.
+• If file server gets halt then all files get lost until it can recover from backup.

 FAQs (Frequently Asked Questions)